JemiAslalia/Git-demo/README.md

 # Git-demo

-THis is a practice for a git
+This is a practice for git
+Author - Jemi Aslalia